visioninhope/foundationallm/docs/setup-guides/agents/knowledge-management-agent.md

 # Knowledge management agent

 The FoundationaLLM (FLLM) knowledge management agent supports retrieval augmented generation (RAG).
+FoundationaLLM passes retrieved content within the prompt that is sent to the LLM; this pattern is referred to as *Knowledge Management with Inline Context*.

 ## Retrieval Augmented Generation (RAG)

 The RAG flow augments the user prompt with additional context to generate a more accurate response.
 The RAG flow uses a retrieval model to retrieve relevant documents from a knowledge base, such as a vector store, and then uses the retrieved documents to augment the user prompt before sending it to the LLM.

-The creation of a RAG knowledge management agent requires an existing knowledge base, such as a vector store.
+The creation of a Knowledge Management with Inline Context agent requires an existing knowledge base, such as a vector store.
 If it does not exist, use the [vectorization](../vectorization/index.md) API can be used to create a vector store prior to the creation of the agent.

-## Knowledge management agent configuration
+## Knowledge Management with Inline Context Agent Configuration

-The knowledge management agent configuration may reference the following resources:
+The Knowledge Management with Inline Context agent configuration may reference the following resources:

 - [Vectorization text embedding profile](../vectorization/vectorization-profiles.md#text-embedding-profiles): The text embedding profile contains the configuration of the text embedding model used to embed the user prompt and perform a vector search in the knowledge base.
 This must match the text embedding profile used to index the knowledge base.